 OntoLearn is an ontology population method based on text mining and machine learning techniques.
 OntoLearn starts with an existing generic ontology (we use WordNet, though other choices are possible) and a set of documents in a given domain, and produces a domain extended and trimmed version of the initial ontology.
-The ontology generated by OntoLearn is anchored to texts, it can be therefore classified as a linguistic ontology (Gomez-Pérez et al. 2004).
+The ontology generated by OntoLearn is anchored to texts, it can be therefore classified as a linguistic ontology [4].

-OntoLearn has been applied to different domains (tourism, computer networks, economy) and in several European projects2.
+OntoLearn has been applied to different domains (tourism, computer networks, economy) and in several European projects4.